ColinKennedy/rez_developer_packages/rez_sphinx/documentation/build_command.rst

 This parent command includes building documentation but also things like inspecting the built documentation and any other possible future commands.

-Another related command, :ref:`rez_sphinx view sphinx-config`, is very useful for debugging builds.
+Another related command, :ref:`rez_sphinx view sphinx-conf`, is very useful for debugging builds.